Vyral/joe-corbisiero/_posts/2023-03-03-why-you-don-t-need-to-worry-about-a-market-crash.md

 4:02 — A market crash is unlikely due to low inventory

-4:31 — Showing time today is still above than 2019
+4:31 — Showing Time stats are still higher than 2019

 5:45 — The unemployment rate is steadily growing&nbsp;